-The recent reported country-wide attacks and other war-related developments do not change the threat picture for the wider Black Sea - the north-western area is still considered an active war zone.
+Reported war-related developments do not change the threat picture for the wider Black Sea - the northwestern area is still considered an active war zone.
 Details about recent incidents can be found at the end of the report.

 The overall assessment of the security picture for general operations varies depending on the specific operational area of the Black Sea in question.
 With the threat to maritime operations assessed as lower in the southern half of the Black Sea.